wpietrzakpl/GlpiTools/README.md

  To install\import module you have to:

- * Download module from GitHub (When finish module, will be to download from PowerShell Gallery)
+ * Download module from GitHub.
  * Unzip module, remove GitHub branch name from the name of directory, and copy into folder which you have configured to store modules, you can find the path running command in PowerShell ``` $env:PSModulePath -split ";" ```
  * To import module into active powershell session you have to use command ` Import-Module GlpiTools `
  * Or if you want to install module you have to use command ` Install-Module GlpiTools `